 More details to come

 AGH will continue providing new information as it becomes available and can work with you and your lender on information specific to your situation.
-To discuss your situation, contact your AGH tax advisor, Shawn Sullivan, or Todd Richardson using their information below.
+To discuss your situation, contact your AGH tax advisor or Shawn Sullivan using the information below.

 NOTE: Any advice contained in this material is not intended or written to be tax advice, and cannot be relied upon as such, nor can it be used for the purpose of avoiding tax penalties that may be imposed by the IRS or states, or promoting, marketing or recommending to another party any transaction or matter addressed herein.